Hakuverse/BRG30-ISEA-Labs/README.md

 The `free -h` shows system memory usage in human readable format, it displays total, used, free, shared, buff/cache, and available memory.
 I could add in commands like `netstat -i` to show network interface statistics or `ss -tulpn` to show listening ports, I could also add in `ping -c 4 google.com` to check connectivity and latency.
 Automations like this saves time, reduces human error and ensures tasks are performed consistently.
 Instead of manually typing the commands every hour to check, an admin can just schedule a script with `cron` to run automatically and alert them if there's any issues.
 This is critical for monitoring 24/7 for production servers.

 # Lab 2b reflection.
 Creating a web server using AWS EC2 is so different from running Ubuntu in my local VMware Workstation.
 The entire process from signing up for AWS to seeing the EC2 Apache default page from my own browser in my VMware feels like I was actually building part of the internet.
 The most challenging part was understanding network security.
 I initially forgot to open port 80 in the Security Group, so my browser timed out.
 After adding the HTTP rule, the page loaded successfully.
-Even though Ubuntu's UFW was later configured, the AWS firewall was the first line of defence.
+Even though Ubuntu's UFW was later configured, the AWS firewall was the first line of defense.
 Using SSH with a key pair was another new experience.
 On my local VM, I just used a username and password.
 Here, I have to manage the .pem file and set correct permissions (chmod 400).
 This taught me the real-world practice of securing cloud servers, passwords are rarely used in production.
 Cost control was also something new to me.
 I set up a budget alert and made sure to stop the instance after completing the lab.
 This exercise made me appreciate why cloud engineers are so careful about resource lifecycle management.
 Overall, this lab made me understand how websites are actually hosted, how firewalls work at both the cloud and OS level, and why SSH key pairs are the industry standard for secure remote access.
 I feel more confident managing cloud resources and exploring other AWS services.

 Bash scripting for system automation taught me that scripts can turn a series of long manual commands into a single executable file, saving both time and effort, and reducing errors.
 The `for` loop and `if-elif-else` conditions gave me control over how to script flows, I could add in count downs, validating user inputs, and display different outputs based on the conditions set.
 The resource monitor script showed how adminds can automate checks for memory, disk, and processes, which is essential for maintaining servers.
 I also learned about file permissions, without `chmod 777`, scripts wont be able to run.
 This experience has made me realise that automation is not just a convenience but a fundamental skill for any system admin.